meltoner/agrofelis/README.md

 ## The Technical Stuff

-The Motors Hub controller is composed of the following components
+A) The Motors Hub ADAC

+This sub-module of the Motors Hub Driver allows to interface 5v sensors with ESP32, operating at 3.3v.
+By doing so, it expands the number of channels the ESP32 can handle.
+Using this submodule the two current sensors and the six hall sensors of the two motors can be interfaced.
+It consists of the following components:

 1) One MCP3008 8-channel 10 bit ADC
 2) One 4-channel I2C-safe Bi-directional Logic Level Converter between 5V and 3.3V.